Making Web Scraping EasierThursday, October 25, 2018

 - Anti-scraping mechanisms

-With a growing awareness to web scraping, straight-forward scraping can be easily detected as a bot and get blocked.
+With growing awareness of web scraping, straight-forward scraping can be easily detected as a bot and get blocked.
 Captcha or limited access often occurs with frequent visits within a short time.
 Tactics such as rotating user agents, altering IP addresses, and switching proxies are used to defeat common anti-scraping schemes.
 Moreover, adding page download delays or adding any human-likes navigating actions may also give the impression that “you are not a bot”.

 - A “super” server is needed

 Scraping a few pages and scraping at a scale (like millions of pages) are totally different stories.
-Scraping at large scale will require a scalable system with I/O mechanism, distributed crawling, communication, task scheduling, checking for duplication, etc.
+Scraping at a large scale will require a scalable system with I/O mechanism, distributed crawling, communication, task scheduling, checking for duplication, etc.

 Learn more about what is web scraping if you are interested.